ddunford/claude-autobuilder/README.md

 2. Kick off the Claude agent workflow using your prompt in `prompt.txt`

 Make sure `claude` CLI is installed and available in your shell.

+---

+## 🧠 Dual Mode Startup

+The `start.sh` script supports two modes:

+### A. Use a Prompt

+If `specs/*.md` is empty, it will read your idea from `prompt.txt` and:
+- Use `planner-agent` to break it down
+- Use `spec-agent` to write specs
+- Then continue the workflow

+### B. Use Existing Specs

+If `specs/*.md` exists, it will:
+- Skip prompt and planning
+- Use `test-writer-agent` directly on your specs

+This gives you control: start fresh or feed Claude your own structured inputs.